-Pope Francis declared that the synod will open in the Vatican and in every diocese throughout the Catholic world in October 2021.
-It will begin with a “diocesan phase” (October 2021 until April 2022) and then move to a “continental phase” (September 2022 through March 2023) before concluding in “the universal church phase” at the Vatican with the synod of bishops in October 2023.
+Pope Francis declared that the synod opened in the Vatican and in every diocese throughout the Catholic world in October 2021.
+It begins with a “diocesan phase” (October 2021 until April 2022) and then moves to a “continental phase” (September 2022 through March 2023) before concluding in “the universal church phase” at the Vatican with the synod of bishops in October 2023.

 The purpose of the diocesan phase is “to consult the people of God, so that the synodal process may be carried out by listening to all the baptized,” who, as the Second Vatican Council said, “cannot err in matters of belief.”
 Bishop Emeritus Nicholas DiMarzio appointed Very Rev. Joseph R. Gibino and Sr. Maryann Seaton Lopiccolo as the contact people for the Diocese.
 They will work with a committee appointed by Bishop DiMarzio, the Diocesan Pastoral Council, and representatives from each parish and their pastors for the diocesan consultation that will also serve as the link with the regional bishops’ conference.
 The USCCB has appointed Richard Coll, Executive Director for Justice, Peace, and Integral Human Development of the United States Conference of Catholic Bishops as the contact person to work with the dioceses and with the general secretariat in Rome.